rhythmt1/Movie-Booking-/README.md

 - As a user, I want to be able to see a movie rating
 - As a user, I want to be able to save my purchase information
 - As a user, I want to be able to load my saved information
+- As a user, I want to be able to remove a ticket from my tickets

 ## Phase 4: Task 2
 Ticket for Encanto added to Tickets on Fri Apr 01 16:02:59 PDT 2022